AliAhmed-004/30-Days-of-Python/README.md

 Functions are confusing when it comes to indentation otherwise they are very helpful in reducing the length of code.
 Skipped part 5 as they are the same as before.

 ## Day 12
+This day had nothing to do with modules when it comes to the tasks, but the methods in a file can be used in another file by importing that file.
+Excellent day.